sagemath/trac_to_gh/Issue 3669.md

 # Issue 3669: [with patch; needs review] improve multiple_of_order command for torsion subgroups of modular abelian varieties

-Issue created by migration from Trac.
+Issue created by migration from https://trac.sagemath.org/ticket/3669

 Original creator: was